allthingslinux/code-of-conduct/README.md

 All server rules apply in every channel, including both text and voice.

 2.2.a - Chat Quality

 Avoid spam, low-effort or “brainrot” messages (often abbrivated to LQ or low quality), inchorent text, animal sounds, disruptive speech, or otherwise obnoxious behavior.
 Contribute meaningfully and with substantial value.

 2.2.b – Voice Channels

 Etiquette in voice chat is different than how text may be approached, but please keep these in mind:
 * Keep noise minimal (mute when afk, minimize yelling and echoing)
 * Use side chat for notes and discussion instead of a regular channel
 * Don’t interrupt or dominate discussions

 2.2.c – Channel Use

 Please stay on topic and in the right channel.
 Check channel description if you’re unsure.
-Avoid misusing bots and applications, bots should be either in #dj-booth, side chats, or #bot-commands.
+Avoid misusing bots and applications, bots should be in #dj-booth, side chats, or #bot-commands.
-Avoid derailing ongoing discussions or misusing channels that have a specific purpose, such as the support channels.
+Avoid derailing ongoing discussions and misusing channels that have a specific purpose, such as the support channels.
 Moderators may suddenly change topics only in cases where it’s on the verge of being rule-breaking.

 ### 2.3.
-Malicious Behavior
+Malicious and Illegal Behavior
 Discussions about cybersecurity, ethical hacking, and related topics are allowed strictly for educational and informational purposes.
 Any form of illegal activity or harmful behavior is strictly prohibited.
 All discussions must remain neutral and not promote or instruct on illegal acts.
 * Do not plan or discuss attempts to raid other servers.
 * Do not scam, hack, dox members, or make attempts at such.
 * Do not share, request access to, or distribute pirated software, media, or copyrighted content.
 * Do not discuss or promote software cracking, DRM bypassing, or any methods of copyright circumvention.
-* Encouraging the breaking of rules and provoking others are also prohibited
+* Encouragement of illegal behavior